tenox7/ttyplot/README.md

 =======

 ```
-ttyplot [-2] [-r] [-c plotchar] [-e errchar] [-s softmax] [-m hardmax] [-t title] [-u unit]
+  ttyplot [-2] [-r] [-c plotchar] [-s scale] [-m max] [-t title] [-u unit]

   -2 read two values and draw two plots, the second one is in reverse video

--r calculate counter rate and divide by measured sample interval
+  -r rate of a counter (divide value by measured sample interval)
   -c character to use for plot line, eg @ # % . etc

--e character to use for plot error line when value exceeds max (default: e)
+  -e character to use for plot error line when value exceeds hardmax (default: e)

--s softmax is an initial maximum value that can grow if data input has larger value
+  -s minimum/initial scale of the plot (can go above if data input has larger value)

--m hardmax is a hard maximum value, if exceeded error line will be drawn (see -e)
+  -m maximum value, if exceeded draws error line (see -e), plot scale is fixed
   -t title of the plot
   -u unit displayed beside vertical bar
 ```

 &nbsp;